Admissions Frequently Asked Questions

 Applicants who have not taken the ACT are required to complete nine (9) applicable college credits at an accredited college prior to enrollment in a degree program.
 This coursework can be completed at Mercy College following college admission.

 Applicants can submit an application anytime before their desired term start date.
-Students who have not completed the 150-hour Nursing Assistant course prior to applying to the College may take it concurrently with LAS courses their first semester.
 Applicants applying for the Associate of Science in Nursing (ASN) program have to submit verification of completion of a 150-hour nursing assistant course to the Admissions Office before they can be admitted into the ASN program.

 If you have not met this requirement, click here to view course and registration information and the schedule of classes.
 Classes fill quickly, so register as early as possible.